 Officially no it is not okay but how is someone going to stop you.
 The reality is that water temperature gets colder and the pressure changes as you go deeper, this gives you the feeling of wanting to pee.

 It even has a medical term which is called immersion diuresis.
-Simply, this happens when the diver is submerged underwater with the water temperature that is colder than air, causes narrowing of the blood vessels which causes you to want to pee more.
+Simply, this happens when the diver is submerged underwater with a water temperature that is colder than air, causes narrowing of the blood vessels which causes you to want to pee more.

 If it is a cause you pee in a rental wetsuit you should clean it properly and rinse it thoroughly before handing it back to the dive shop.